No. 5 Football vs. No. 9 Kansas State; photos by Jerome Miron-USA TODAY Sports

 2006 EDDIE ROBINSON NATIONAL COACH OF THE YEAR FINALIST

-Briles is a 2008 inductee in the Texas High School Football Hall of Fame, a 2014 inductee in to the Texas High School Coaches Association Hall of Honor and a 2006 inductee in the Big Country Athletic Hall of Fame.
+He is a 2008 inductee in the Texas High School Football Hall of Fame, a 2014 inductee in the Texas High School Coaches Association Hall of Honor and a 2006 inductee in the Big Country Athletic Hall of Fame.

 Briles is a proven developer of pro talent, evidenced in the NFL Draft where his protégés include a pair of first-rounders in both the 2012 (second pick QB Robert Griffin III and 20th pick WR Kendall Wright) and 2011 (21st pick DL Phil Taylor and 23rd pick OL Danny Watkins) drafts as well as the first lineman selected in 2009 (second overall pick OL Jason Smith), the first receiver selected in 2008 (33rd pick Donnie Avery of Houston) and the third QB selected in 2007 (36th pick Kevin Kolb of UH).

-His ability to recruit and coach elite quarterbacks is evidenced by the highly successful collegiate passers Briles has mentored, including Petty (Baylor), Nick Florence (Baylor), Griffin III (Baylor/Redskins), Case Keenum (Houston/Texans), Kevin Kolb (Houston/Eagles) and Kliff Kingsbury (Texas Tech/Jets).
+His ability to recruit and coach elite quarterbacks is illustrated by the highly successful collegiate passers Briles has mentored, including Petty (Baylor), Nick Florence (Baylor), Griffin III (Baylor/Redskins), Case Keenum (Houston/Texans), Kolb (Houston/Eagles) and Kliff Kingsbury (Texas Tech/Jets).

-Briles' program proved its solid foundation during the 2012 season, when despite the departure of Heisman Trophy-winner Robert Griffin III and five NFL Draft picks from its record-breaking 2011 squad, the Bears finished 8-5, including a dominating 49-26 Holiday Bowl win over No. 17 UCLA - the school's first back-to-back bowl victories in 25 years.
+Briles’ program proved its solid foundation during the 2012 season, when despite the departure of Heisman Trophy-winner Griffin III and five NFL Draft picks from its record-breaking 2011 squad, the Bears finished 8-5, including a dominating 49-26 Holiday Bowl win over No. 17 UCLA – the school’s first back-to-back bowl victories in 25 years.

-During a historic record-breaking 2011 season, Briles led Baylor to a then-school-record tying 10 wins and its highest final ranking (12th) since 1986, the school's first bowl victory in 19 years and coached the first Heisman Trophy winner in program history - Griffin III.
+During a historic record-breaking 2011 season, Briles led Baylor to a school-record 10 wins and its highest final ranking (12th) since 1986, the school’s first bowl victory in 19 years and coached the first Heisman Trophy winner in program history – Griffin III.

-Briles' accomplishments were recognized when he was named a finalist for the 2011 Paul "Bear" Bryant Coach of the Year Award.
+Briles’ accomplishments were recognized when he was named a finalist for the 2011 Paul “Bear” Bryant Coach of the Year Award.
 The Bears finished the 2011 season with a 10-3 record, including a memorable 67-56 Alamo Bowl win over Washington, and ranked 12th (coaches) and 13th (AP) nationally.
-Baylor's offense set or tied 108 school records, and three Bears - national player of the year RG3 as well as all-time leading receiver Wright and single-season rushing leader Terrance Ganaway - earned All-America honors.
+Baylor’s offense set or tied 108 school records and three Bears–national player of the year RG3 as well all-time leading receiver Wright and single-season rushing leader Terrance Ganaway–earned All-America honors.